cvtsh248/CPUFresh/README.md

 For instance, the instruction ``10000110`` would load the value stored at ``0110`` in memory into register A.

+# Running the simulator

+Ensure verilator (at least v5.006) is installed, and run ``instruct.sh``.
+To edit simulation parameters, edit ``testbench.cpp``, and refer to verilator's documentation.

 # Todo
 * Write an assembler
 * Test on actual FPGA hardware